Getting Started

 3. Remove local Navieo files

-4. Uninstall the packages
+4. Uninstall the package

-npm uninstall @navieo/react @navieo/cli
+npm uninstall @navieo/react

 That's it.
 Navieo leaves no background processes, service workers, or global state behind.
-Once these steps are complete, your application is fully clean.

 What's Next